 - Insolvency law fragmentation => complexifies (comp.
-U.S.) - June 2016 Council Conclusions: " put forward a proposal on a common approach to the bank creditor hierarchy, to enhance legal certainty in case of resolution " - Which model to harmonize bank creditor hierarchy ?
+U.S. where all banks are subject to the same Federal insolvency regime) - June 2016 Council Conclusions: " put forward a proposal on a common approach to the bank creditor hierarchy, to enhance legal certainty in case of resolution "